Wilyicaro/BetterFurnacesReforged/README.md

 - Extreme Forge (50x3 speed)
 - Ultimate Forge (200x speed)

-### Upgrades (advanced upgrades are unbreakable, while regular upgrades can break after usage)
+### Upgrades (advanced upgrades are unbreakable, while regular upgrades that double something can break after usage)
 - (Advanced) Fuel Efficiency - doubles the amount that each fuel can smelt
 - (Advanced) Ore Processing - doubles the amount that each smelted item yields
 - Auto Input/Output - items automatically enter or exit nearby inventories
 - Redstone Signal - controls furnace or forge operation based on redstone signals
 - Factory - combines the Auto Input/Output and Redstone Signal upgrades
-- Color - change the color of the furnace (sneak-right click to configure)
+- Color - change the color of the furnace (right click to configure)
 - Blasting/Smoking - change the furnace type to blast furnace or smoker for their specific bonuses
 - Fuel Liquid - use liquid fuel like lava buckets instead of solid fuel
-- Energy - uses Energy instead of fuel in Extreme forges
+- Energy - uses Energy instead of fuel
 - XP Tank - turns resulting experience points into liquid experience points in a created tank
 - Generator - instead of smelting items, this furnace will generate Energy from water evaporation
 - Ultimate Ore Processing - quadruples infinitely the amount that each smelted ore type yields